Staking Rewards Accounting: Income at Receipt, Then a New Basis (2026)

 Recognition: control, not accrual

-The recognition trigger is generally control — when the entity can freely transfer or use the reward, not merely when it accrues on-chain.
-A reward that is accrued but locked or restricted is typically not yet received income until the lock lifts.
-Measurement is fair value at that control moment (consistent with the EY-type digital-asset guidance and the IFRS 15 noncash-consideration logic where staking is a service).
-The precise rule is framework-specific — state the policy and apply it consistently.
+The recognition trigger is control — the point at which the entity can freely transfer or use the reward, not the moment it merely accrues on-chain.
+A reward that has accrued but remains locked or restricted is typically not yet received income until the lock lifts.
+Measurement is the fair value at that control moment, consistent with mainstream digital-asset guidance and with the IFRS 15 noncash-consideration logic where staking is treated as a service.
+The precise rule is framework-specific, so the sensible move is to state the policy and apply it consistently.

 Receipt and disposal are different events